tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/learn-python-and-julia.md

 ```

-3. `continue`
+3. continue

-The continue statement is used to skip the rest of the code inside a loop for the current iteration and move on to the next iteration.
-In this example, the continue statement is used to print only the odd numbers in a list.
-The continue statement skips the `print(number)` for even numbers.
-As a result, only the odd numbers are printed.
+The `continue` statement is used to skip the rest of the code inside a loop for the current iteration and move on to the next iteration.
+In this example, the `continue` statement skips the `print(number)` for even numbers.
+As a result, only the odd numbers in the list are printed.

 {{% codeblock %}}
 ```python